-MAT 296 - Calculus II Fall 2012 Information the MW sections
+MAT 296 - Calculus II Fall 2013

 Course Description: MAT 296 is the second course in a three-semester sequence in calculus.
 This sequence is designed for students who intend to take more advanced courses in mathematics.
 This course covers techniques of integration, improper integrals, polar coordinates, sequences and series (including power series, Taylor and Maclaurin series).